 Kids are tricky to buy for.
-I’ve put together a ton of non-gift ideas, otherwise, when buying for other people’s kids I like to keep it to the basics.
-Fun clothes, good books, simple toys, or sweet treats.
+I’ve put together a ton of non-gift ideas.
+Otherwise, when buying for other people’s kids I like to keep it to the basics.
+Think fun clothes, good books, simple toys, or sweet treats.
 Here are some of my favourite ethical and eco-friendly gift ideas for kids:

 Toby Tiger make wonderfully fun and bright 100% certified organic babies and kids clothes, from birth to six years.
-They specialise in fun patterns and timeless, almost all unisex, designs that can be worn again and again, at prices around the £30 mark.
+They specialise in fun patterns and timeless, almost all unisex, designs that can be worn again and again.
+Prices are around the £30 mark.

 Every Christmas and birthday, without fail, my kids always seem to get the most long-lasting enjoyment out of classic games.
 These over-sized wildlife dominoes, which are £9.99 from Ethical Superstore, are bright and fun, and made from 90% recycled paper.